With OpenSprinkler you can switch smart components connected to your Fritz!Box on and off via http:// request.

 https://fritz.box/webservices/homeautoswitch.lua?ain=<ain>&switchcmd=<cmd>&sid=<sid>

-the is something similar to a password, you set this up with your Fritz!Box. stands for the component, e.g. a socket and is the command to be executed.
+The <sid> is something similar to a password, which you set up with your Fritz!Box. <ain> stands for the component, e.g. a socket and <cmd> is the command to be executed.

-Here is a description of how to do it using a php script.
-This could be set up on a Raspberry pi in such a way that OpenSprinkler the script starts, which then switches the sockets.
+Here the possibility is described how to do it using a php script.
+You could set this up on a Raspberry pi so that OpenSprinkler starts the script, which then switches the sockets.

 https://www.heise.de/select/ct/2016/7/1459414791794586